TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

              "dangerous_allow_shrink": true
            }
          }

+        For updating file systems, use the same format described above for NICs except that the options are add_filesystems, remove_filesystems, and update_filesystems.
+Removal and update will be keyed on "target".

         Those fields marked in the PROPERTIES section below as updatable and modified with '(live update)' mean that when you update the property